isntlee/PopFlix/README.md

+# **Popflix**

+This is a Django REST based media manager designed with an adaptive & hierarchical file structure.
+Popflix would function as an ideal API back-end for any media manager project whether the key file type was audio, video, text etc, etc. There is a full choice of bonus features including a testing suite, advanced filtering, containerization and CI/CD prebuilt.

+## Features

+**API**
+- Adaptive API allowing completely arbitrary depth of channels/objects.

+**Channel rating Utility**
+- Depth-first search algorithm to trace all nodes (channel's ratings), summing them on each branch (superchannel) backtracking to root (origin channel).

+**Filtering**
+- Category (Groups) options available to each channel/superchannel that can be easily query filtered.

+**Testing suite**
+- Unit testing that covers all project's features with a test coverage of over 93%.

-# Technologies
+## Technologies

-- [VS Code](https://code.visualstudio.com//) - Used as my IDE for coding.
+- [VS Code](https://code.visualstudio.com//) - Used as core IDE.
-- [GitHub](https://github.com/) - Used as remote storage of my code
+- [GitHub](https://github.com/) - Used as remote storage.

+- **Python**
+    - [Python 3.11.0](https://www.python.org/) - Used as base programming language.
 - **Django**
     - [Django 4.2.8](https://www.djangoproject.com/) - As python web framework for rapid development.
     - [Django REST 3.14.0](https://www.django-rest-framework.org/) - Django-based toolkit for building Web APIs.
-- **Python**
-    - [Python 3.11.0](https://www.python.org/) - Used as base language.
-- **Databases**
+- **Database**
-    - [SQlite3](https://www.sqlite.org/index.html) - For development database, provided by Django.
+    - [SQlite3](https://www.sqlite.org/index.html) - For a development database, provided by Django.
 - **Docker**
-    - [Docker](https://www.docker.com/) - Platform designed to help build, share, and run container applications
+    - [Docker](https://www.docker.com/) - Platform designed to help build, share, and run container applications.
 - **Testing**
-    - [Coverage 7.4.1](https://pypi.org/project/coverage/) - Code coverage measurement for Python
+    - [Coverage 7.4.1](https://pypi.org/project/coverage/) - Code coverage measurement for Python.
 - **CI/CD**
-    - [GitHub Actions](https://github.com/features/actions) - Build, test, and deploy from your remote storage
+    - [GitHub Actions](https://github.com/features/actions) - Build, test, and deploy from your remote storage.
+\

-# Database Design:
+## Database Design:

-## Databases:

 - [SQlite3](https://www.sqlite.org/index.html) - For development database, provided by Django.

-## Data Models:
+### Data Models:

 **Users**